 These may include the frequency of the harassing conduct; its severity; whether it is physically threatening or a mere offensive utterance; and whether it unreasonably interferes with an employee's or student's performance.

-Discrimination: is an adverse employment action or decision that is based on or motivated by an individuals race; color; religion; national origin; ancestry; sex; age; marital status; familial status; sexual orientation; gender identity and expression; genetic informaton; disability; status as a veteran; or any other characteristic prohibited under applicable federal or state law.
+Discrimination: is an adverse employment action or decision that occurs on the basis of race; color; religion; national origin; ancestry; sex; age; marital status; familial status; sexual orientation; gender identity and expression; genetic information; disability; status as a veteran; or any other characteristic prohibited under applicable federal or state law.

 Accuser: the individual(s) alleging the occurrence of discrimination or harassment.